 You are here

-Do you look at a problem and see opportunity for making an improvement?
-Do you aspire to own your own business or engage in entrepreneurial thinking while working for an established business?
+Do you look at a problem and see an opportunity for making an improvement?
+Do you easily interact with teams and customers?
+Do you aspire to own your own business or engage in progressive thinking while working for an established business?
+If so, the Entrepreneurship major may be a great fit for you.

 A broad-based, flexible major with capabilities drawn from multi-disciplinary experiences including: